Tour in the historical center

 - From Piazza della Repubblica you can enter Piazza Signorelli, where you cannot miss visiting Palazzo Casali (16th century), which has always been considered the palace of culture and is today the seat of the beautiful Museum of the Etruscan Academy and the City of Cortona (MAEC), of the Etruscan Academy and of the Public Library.

-- On the right of Palazzo Casali the wonderful Teatro Signorelli (19th century) stands overshadowing.
+- The wonderful Theater Signorelli (19th century) rises majestically on the right hand side of Palazzo Casali.
 This theater in Neoclassical style is enriched with a loggia made up of seven arcades.

-- If you continue on via Casali, you will arrive in piazza del Duomo, where you can visit the Church of Santa Maria Assunta, the Cathedral (15th century), designed by Cristofanello and Laparelli.
-It preserves some canvases by Berrettini and by the school of Signorelli, as well as the Venuti brothers’ tombs, who were the founders of the Etruscan Academy.
+- If you continue along via Casali, you will get to piazza del Duomo, where you can visit the Church of Santa Maria Assunta, the Cathedral (15th century), designed by Cristofanello and Laparelli.
+It preserves some canvases by Berrettini and by the school of Signorelli, as well as the tombs of the Venuti brothers, who were the founders of the Etruscan Academy.

-- In front of the Cathedral, where there once was the Church del Gesù, you will see the Diocesan Museum, which is made up of works of art coming from the churches of the city.
+- In front of the Cathedral, where there once was the Church of Gesù, you will see the Diocesan Museum, which is made up of works of art coming from the churches of the city.
 In particular, you cannot miss the “Christ carrying the Cross” and the “Painted Cross” by Lorenzetti, the ”Annunciation” by Fra Angelico and the “Mourning over the Dead Christ” by Luca Signorelli.
-The museum also exposes vestments belonging to cardinal Silvio Passerini as well as chalices and reliquaries.
+In addition to that, some vestments belonging to cardinal Silvio Passerini as well as chalices and reliquaries are displayed in the museum.

-- By going down on via del Gesù, you will get to via Iannelli, famous for some medieval houses that are perfectly preserved.
+- Walking down via del Gesù, you will get to via Iannelli, famous for some medieval houses that are perfectly preserved.
 The facades jutting out onto the street and reinforced by wooden beams are very impressive.
 It is possible to see traces of the old Etruscan and Roman houses on the foundations of these houses.

-- Go up on via Guelfa, you will see on your left the Church of Sant’Agostino, deconsecrated today and used for exhibitions and concerts, whose most interesting part is the cloister of Sant’Agostino, where you can admire the saint’s life painted on the walls.
+- Walking up via Guelfa, you will see on your left the Church of Sant’Agostino, deconsecrated today and used for exhibitions and concerts, whose most interesting part is the cloister of Sant’Agostino, where you can admire the saint’s life painted on the walls.